 We advised the owner that the minimum standard top width for an access bridge is 6.10 metres (20 ft.) and that the bridge centreline location will need to be established with him.
-He was also advised that because the bridge is a new bridge, the cost of the new access bridge construction, as well as all the cost for the preparation of the Engineer's Report would be borne by him, but future maintenance costs would be shared by the owner and upstream affected lands and roads.
-Any cost for additional top width will be borne by the owner.
-It was established that the owner prefers an 8.0 metre (24') top width.
-Mr. Rood asked about preferred end treatments on the proposed pipe and Mr. Grondin stated he would prefer whichever option is the most cost effective.
-Mr. Rood expects that the sloped end treatment will be the most cost effective and told him that the cost would be estimated for sloped ends and he would contact Mr. Grondin to discuss the details if the sloped ends were not found to be the most cost effective.
+He was also advised that because the bridge is a new bridge required from a severance, the cost of the new access bridge construction, as well as all the cost for the preparation of the Engineer's Report would be borne by the abutting owner.
+Any cost for additional top width will be borne by the owner for both construction and future maintenance.
+Mr. Dufour asked about the desired bridge width and it was established that the owner prefers a 6.10 metre (20') standard top width since the bridge will only be serving their residence.
+Mr. Bastien asked about the grants and Mr. Rood explained their availability for the construction is not expected but future maintenance of the bridge shared with upstream eligible lands designated as Farm Property Tax Class are expected to be eligible for grant.
+Mr. Bastien asked about using the engineering recently carried out for his new bridge and Mr. Rood advised that a new drainage report is required to install a new bridge in the municipal drain and set up the required design, future maintenance, and cost sharing.
+We went on to discuss that quarried limestone on filter cloth or precast concrete blocks for the installation, like those on other newer bridges, were expected to be an economical end treatment, but the Engineer would contact the owner if necessary to advise if there was any change to this.

 The overall drainage report procedure, future maintenance processes and grant eligibility were generally reviewed with the owners.
-They were also advised that the works will be subject to the approval of the Department of Fisheries and Oceans (D.F.O.), the Ministry of Natural Resources & Forestry (M.N.R.F.), Ministry of Environment, Conservation & Parks (M.E.C.P.) and the Essex Region Conservation Authority (E.R.C.A.).
-We further discussed bridge maintenance, sizing, and material of the proposed bridge, suggesting that a corrugated steel pipe might be employed similar to the bridges a short distance upstream and downstream.
+Since the severance was only done approximately 15 years ago, it is expected that the bridge will not be eligible for the grant from the Ontario Ministry of Agriculture, Food & Rural Affairs (O.M.A.F.R.A.).
+They were also advised that the works will be subject to the approval of the Department of Fisheries and Oceans (D.F.O.), the Ministry of Natural Resources & Forestry (M.N.R.F), Ministry of Environment, Conservation & Parks (M.E.C.P.), and the Essex Region Conservation Authority (E.R.C.A.).
+We further discussed bridge maintenance, sizing, and material of the proposed bridge, expecting that an aluminized corrugated steel pipe would be employed.